vdaas/vald/docs/developer/style.md

 </tbody>
 </table>

-Table-Driven-Test makes it easy to add new test case.
+Table-Driven-Test makes it easy to add a new test case.

-We define the test case table as `map[string]func(*testing.T)test`, which is referred as the test case name and the test case implementation `tt`.
+We define the test case table as `map[string]func(*testing.T)test`, which is referred to the test case name and the test case implementation `tt`.
 ```go
 tests := map[string]func(t *testing.T) test {
     "test case name": func(tt *testing.T) test {